Italian Salami: How they came to be

 Prosciutto cotto (cured ham):

 It is from boned pork legs that are salted and then cooked.

 The shape of cured ham usually is roundish; the inside is light pink with a thin, fat edge that contributes to its flavor fullness, which is delicate, though typical, like the aroma characterizing it.

 This product has relatively recently joined the tradition of Italian charcuterie.
-Apart from this, it is now one of the favorite products among consumers due to its nutritional characteristics and gastronomic versatility.
+It is now one of the favorite products among consumers due to its nutritional characteristics and gastronomic versatility.
 “Roasted” and “herb” versions are also available.

 Italian Mortadella has a centuries-old history, produced using techniques that are unique in the world.
-Mortadella Bologna bears the IGP Community mark.
+As a result, Mortadella Bologna bears the IGP Community mark.

-Typically Italian, Zampone is a mix of lean pork, minced pork skin, and fat, with salt and spices, then stuffed into the front pork trotters’ skin.
+Typically Italian, Zampone mixes lean pork, minced pork skin, and fat with salt and spices, then stuffed into the front pork trotters’ skin.

 The latter is enormously appreciated because it reduces preparation times.
 Its consumption is mainly in the winter months, particularly during the Christmas period, but it would deserve more attention from consumers throughout the entire year.

 Unlike what people may otherwise think, Zampone is a balanced product.